DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["We don’t directly, but a reference from an employer may collaborate some of this information"],
-    notes: ["Feedback from HEIs has suggested hours per week is more useful (this is what UCAS asks)"] }
+    notes: ["Feedback from HEIs has suggested hours per week is more useful (this is what UCAS asks).
+We might extend to include details of working pattern for part time jobs."]
+  }
 }) }}